mevdschee/type-clipboard.sh/README.md

 - `remove`        - Remove the script and shortcut (requires root privileges)
 - `-h`, `--help`  - Show help message

-The install path of the script is `/usr/local/bin/type-clipboard` and the install path of the shortcut is `/usr/share/applications/type-clipboard.desktop`.

 **Note:** You may need to prepend `sudo` to the script to execute it with root privileges.

+Installation paths:

+- Script: `/usr/local/bin/type-clipboard`
+- Shortcut: `/usr/share/applications/type-clipboard.desktop`.

 After installing the shortcut, the application should be easy to add to your menu or panel.
 The shortcut database is updated automatically and the application will appear as "type-clipboard".